Wednesday, September 1, 2010

 Approaching "Homegrown", one sees a simple building facade not unlike a child's drawing of a house.
 Upon crossing through the door, a wall of garden springs to life with a vertical cascade of color, smell and texture.
 A vertical garden presents the familiar in a brand new light, inspiring a fresh look at the role plants play in our lives.
 The landscapes that surround us often become "background" for the casual observer; here plants are "front-and-center".
 The installation becomes in both form and message a billboard for the power of plants to go beyond their perceived passive role in our everyday lives.

-Special thanks to our carpenter and all-around handyman extraordinaire Gary Bieniek and irrigation contractor MJ Holasek Irrigation for their services in making this project a reality.
+Special thanks to our carpenter and all-around handyman extraordinaire Gary Bieniek an

 If you aren't familiar with the Arboretum, it is a fantastic regional resource for all ages and interest levels: intense gardener to the casual picnicker.
 Acres of display gardens and trails can easily consume an afternoon.
 Visit www.arboretum.umn.edu for more information.